meteatamel/knative-tutorial/docs/06-helloworldeventing.md

 # Hello World Eventing

-[Knative Eventing](https://github.com/knative/docs/tree/master/eventing) has an [Installation](https://github.com/knative/docs/tree/master/eventing#installation) section.
+You probably installed [Knative Eventing](https://github.com/knative/docs/tree/master/eventing) when you [installed Knative](https://github.com/knative/docs/blob/master/install/Knative-with-GKE.md#installing-knative).
+If not, Knative Eventing has an [Installation](https://github.com/knative/docs/tree/master/eventing#installation) section.
 We are assuming that you already went through it.

 Knative Eventing has a few different types of event sources (Kubernetes, GitHub, GCP Pub/Sub etc.) and supports direct/simple and fanout delivery options:

 ![Diagram](https://github.com/knative/docs/blob/master/eventing/control-plane.png?raw=true)

 In this tutorial, we will focus on GCP Pub/Sub events and fanout delivery using Channel and Subscription.
+Setup Knative Eventing using the `release-with-gcppubsub.yaml` file as described in the [GCP Cloud Pub/Sub](https://github.com/knative/docs/tree/master/eventing/samples/gcp-pubsub-source) page.

 ## Configuring outbound network access